 Are you a balding male or female and desperate to do something positive about it?

-The surgical restoration of growing hair at balding regions via hair follicle redistribution from ‘safe’ sites may be a consideration.
-The hair cover obtained is limited but may be the better option if conducted by an experienced surgical team.
+The surgical restoration of growing hair at balding regions by hair follicle redistribution from ‘safe’ sites may be an option.

 Hair follicles are vacated e.g. postnatal alopecia, alopecia areata, telogen effluvium etc. spontaneous new hair growth usually follows.

 Hair follicles cease to regenerate hairs.
 Men and women are affected.
 This may be due to disease, skin damage, androgenic (hormonal) or genetic (inherited) factors.
 Rarely is this associated with hat wearing, circulatory or vitamin deficiency.

 Female pattern loss may commence as bilateral temporal recession or as a single coin-sized thinning patch in a central position just behind a fringe of very short often stronger hair-growth.
 Unlike men, thinning may extend to inculcate much of the scalp.
 Women may also experience a degree of hair thinning associated with illness, ageing, hormonal changes after menopause or heredity.
 Prescription drugs may assist.
 Wigs may be an option.
 Hair transplant procedures may be worth investigating.

 Scalp reduction, micro-grafts (containing a single hair) and mini-grafts (containing two or three hairs), flaps and tissue-expansion procedures are available.
 More than one technique may be employed during a procedure.
 As suitability to each technique depends on individual circumstances, one to one advice with the surgeon is essential.